Deepsjai/nlp4finance.github.io/README.md

 ### Loss function
 An RMSE reconstruction loss is used to train the model.
 This model effectively penalizes large errors, with less weight given to small deviations.
 As seen in the next section, this directly optimizes for our evaluation metric.

-### Compression Evaluation Metric
-Music is fundamentally subjective.
-Thus generating a quantitative evaluation metric for our compression algorithm is very difficult.
-It is not possible to naively compare the reconstructed time domain signals, as completely different signals can sound the same.
-For example, phase shift, or small uniform frequency shifts are imperceptible to the human ear.
-A naive loss in the time domain would heavily penalise this.

-### RMSE Loss

-Time-Domain Autoencoder
-Our main motivation for this approach is to build an end-to-end network so that it can potentially learn a more compressed representation.
-This approach is inspired from computer vision where people moved from a classical pipeline of feature design to end-to-end deep models.

-Learning on a time domain signal saves space too as the spectral domain of an audio signal is sparse.
-We can directly go to a more efficient representation right after the first layer.

-Model Details
-time_domain_autoencoder

-Loss functions
-Even though an RMSE loss in the time domain is not the best choice from a point of view of audio perception, we found that it worked better than loss computation in spectral or log-spectral domain.
 # Conclusion
 _______